 - Keep it in a paper lined plate to soak excess oil from the fries.

-- Serve this macher chop with bengali mustard sauce or kasundi, tomato ketchup, and fresh salads.
+- Serve this macher chop or fish croquette with bengali mustard sauce or kasundi, tomato ketchup, and fresh salads.
 Enjoy with your family and friends.

-- As fish peti or belly is lighter in weight compared to the other portions of fish(especially gada portion), that is the reason to replace 4 fish peti with 3 gada pieces to maintain the same weight.
+- As fish peti or belly is lighter in weight than the other portions of fish(especially gada portion), that is the reason to replace 4 fish peti with 3 gada pieces to maintain the same weight.

-- How to remove muddy odour from freshwater fish like Rui(rohu) or Katla before making this bengali style macher chop?
+- How to remove muddy odour from freshwater fish like Rui(rohu) or Katla before making this bengali fish croquette?
 Basically in summer, Katla or rohu fish contains a muddy odour.
 This odour is very strong in the fish’s belly portion.
 So whenever I’m using fish containing that odour, I generally use 1 tbsp of vinegar while boiling the fish.
 That almost removes the odour.
 Later the masala removes its completely.
 Even you may use lemon juice too instead of vinegar.

 - Though I always suggest double coating to get the best crunch, you may use a single coat too.
 For a single coating, you need 1 egg and breadcrumbs in less quantity compared to my recipe.